Application Overview

 • Once the Workbench is started, click on the Open Link.

-• You will be redirected to the VSCode IDE.
+• You will be redirected to the VSCode IDE (Code Server is the open source implementation of VSCode).

 • After logging in and accepting the authorization, VSCode will open.